 Our Issue Focus

-The Group was originally established to provide a mechanism for communication and practice exchange on the then newly passed natural resource damage (NRD) liability provisions of the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (Superfund).
-Today, the Group's focuses on the wide range of issues pertaining to natural resources -- a.k.a. nature -- that can impact a company's goals, priorities and operations.
+The Group was originally established to provide a mechanism for communication and practice exchange on the then newly passed natural resource damage (NRD) liability provisions of the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA).
+Today, the Group's focuses on the wide range of issues pertaining to natural resources, biodiversity, and nature that can impact a company's goals, priorities and operations.
+A copy of our Mission Statement can be found HERE.

 While the Group is very well known for its seminal best practices work on natural resource liability regimes in the US, Europe and elsewhere related to oil spills, hazardous waste sites, transportation and industrial accidents and more, it is engaged in a very wide set of topics that arise on the broad natural resources spectrum -- from prevention and risk management to liability containment to resource restoration and conservation to biodiversity and sustainability.
 It is also concerned with a number of intersecting issues: namely, climate change and decarbonization, PFAS/related chemicals, site remediation, emergency response and more.
 In addition, the Group is examining the role of natural resources in the context of corporate transparency, reporting and disclosure requirements under the ever-evolving ESG (Environment, Social and Governance) matrix.